SamuelTallet/SketchUp-PBR-Plugin/README.md

 Issue in SketchUp | Workaround
 :--- | :---
-glTF export failed. | ① Retry but when PBR plugin asks: "Propagate materials to whole model?", say: "Yes". ② Be sure **all** texture images are in JPEG or PNG format. ③ Check if the required [glTF Export plugin](https://extensions.sketchup.com/content/gltf-exporter) is installed and enabled.
+glTF export failed. | ① Retry but when PBR plugin asks: "Propagate materials to whole model?", say: "Yes". ② Be sure **all** texture images are in JPEG or PNG format. ③ Check if the required [glTF export plugin](https://extensions.sketchup.com/content/gltf-exporter) is installed and enabled.

 Issue in PBR Viewport | Workaround
 :--- | :---